Fireball Jello Shots Recipe

 How to Make the Orange Peel Containers

-It looks a bit intimidating, but believe me when I say it is just a bit of effort for a pretty jello shot treat.
+It looks a bit intimidating.
+But believe us when we say it is just a bit of effort for a pretty jello shot treat.
+And it looks way classier to serve than in a plastic shot!

-Step 1 — Cut the oranges in half.
+1 — Slice oranges in half.

 shots with fireball - tools needed to make a fireball jello shots